MagnusOpera/PresqueYaml/README.md

 ## Sequences
 * compact sequences do not support quoted strings - only raw content.
+* Sequence must be indented respective to parent node.

 ## Mappings
 * mapping can have duplicated keys (last key wins).